PEQ Consult Sdn. Bhd. (199401028285 / 313966-A)

 How COVID-19 Affects the Future of Town Planning in Malaysia?

-In terms of its future-proofing against future pandemic threats, Covid-19 would have wide consequences to urban society.
-In Malaysia, spatial planning, especially settlement planning and the mobility facets of economic, family, and social life, desperately needs to be rethought.
+In terms of its future-proofing against future pandemic threats, COVID-19 would have wide consequences for urban society.
+In Malaysia, the future of spatial planning, especially town planning and the mobility facets of economic, family, and social life, desperately needs to be revamped.

-People have been increasingly concentrated in some advantageous areas in human civilisation, leading to accommodation, trade in goods and services, with transportation all developing around this trend.
+People have been increasingly concentrated in some advantageous areas of human civilisation.
+This has inevitably led to accommodation and trade in goods and services, with transportation all developing around this trend.

-This accumulation has helped maximize the use of land, water, electricity, human capital, and other services, invariably contributing to high housing densities and high industrial and commercial densities.
+This accumulation has helped maximise the use of land, water, electricity, human capital, and other services.
+Furthermore, it has invariably contributed to high housing densities and high industrial and commercial densities.

-When livelihoods and economies were closely connected, so did the spatial structures of urban space, such as the propensity to have optimally used plots of land compressed into houses, employment, industries, and living facilities.
+When we closely connect livelihoods and economies, so should the spatial structures of urban space.
+Such examples include the propensity to have optimally used plots of land compressed into houses, employment, industries, and living facilities.

-These are bundled today as lifestyle deals using catchphrases such as “Live, Learn, Work, Play.”
+We often describe today’s lifestyle with catchphrases such as “Live, Learn, Work, Play.”
 Such combining of land use is not bad in itself.
-Real estate prices have been pushed to artificially high levels by urban intensification, causing a vicious cycle that feeds itself by further accelerating the push for ever-greater density and less physical separation amongst individuals.
+Real estate prices have been pushed to artificially high levels by urban intensification.
+This price hike has caused a vicious cycle that feeds itself by further accelerating the push for ever-greater density and less physical separation among individuals.

-In the meantime, Malaysian city hubs have high rises urban slums like City One and Selangor Mansion in the Jalan Masjid India area, which became hotspots of Covid-19 infection during 2020.
+Meanwhile, Malaysian city hubs have high-rise urban slums like City One and Selangor Mansion in the Jalan Masjid India area.
+These areas became hotspots of COVID-19 infection in 2020.

 Today’s and Future’s Standard

-Today’s standards do not crowd these older apartments at all, but they were built with ‘family units of four’ in mind – not 30 people sleeping six to eight in one room.
+Today’s standards do not crowd these older apartments at all.
+Instead, they are built with ‘family units of four’ in mind – not 30 people sleeping six to eight in one room.
 And they will only continue to fill this market niche in the absence of incentives to redevelop the region.
 For today’s more portable options, the same planning standard – of ‘four to a family unit’ still prevails.

-Like several pandemics before it, Covid-19 might well vanish in a few years, but it teaches a crucial lesson to town planners in Malaysia.
+Like several pandemics before it, Covid-19 might well vanish in a few years.
+However, it teaches a crucial lesson to town planners in Malaysia.
 As a biological organism, not by any specific uniqueness, it spreads more readily between people living in close quarters through the plain fact that disease spreads more readily.
 The time to get it in reverse gear is now.

 How can we stop the crowding of our urban communities as a human society?

-In urban and town planning, town planners will take the initiative to create momentum for a new normal.
+In urban planning, town planners will take the initiative to create momentum for a new normal and the future.

 For any mass revolution to occur, we must first plant the seeds of a change in attitude across the continuum of stakeholders, right down to shaping home/property buyers’ expectations as to what constitutes decent homes and value for money.

-In the near term, localized, lower density growth will see property prices decline to more rational levels – counterbalanced in the longer term by other factors at hand, such as new transport costs across larger geographies, changing demands for social infrastructure, etc.
+In the near term, localised, lower-density growth will see property prices decline to more rational levels.
+Nonetheless, this will be counterbalanced in the longer term by other factors at hand, such as new transport costs across larger geographies, changing demands for social infrastructure, etc.

-Town planners and other experts in Malaysia, including city planning consultants interested in development, will need to reconsider their approach as house buyers’ expectations and preferences change.
+Town planners and other experts in Malaysia, including city planning consultants interested in development, will need to reconsider their approach as house buyers’ expectations and preferences change in the future.

 This long-term transition could extend through the lifespans of a whole generation of public and private sector city planners.